leonardokume/TreeAndLeaf-origin/README.md

 library(TreeAndLeaf)
 ```

-2 - Clusterize the data from the dataset "USArrests" and transform it in an igraph object
+2 - Clusterize the data from the dataset "USArrests" and transform it into an igraph object

 ```{r, eval=FALSE}
 hc <- hclust(dist(USArrests), "ave")